 Subjected to extensive testing and benchmarking exercises, Flood Modeller offers a cost-effective solution trusted by many local authorities, government agencies, engineering consultants and insurance companies around the world.

-Understand and minimize flood risk using integrated catchment modelling
+Understanding and minimizing flood risk using integrated catchment modelling, City of Colorado Springs

 We used Jacobs’ Flood Modeller 1D urban solver to model the Little Shooks Run drainage basin within the City of Colorado Springs, allowing us to not only model flood water on the surface but also to dynamically link to the subsurface drainage system beneath.
 Doing so meant that water could dynamically flow between the surface and subsurface during a simulation.